Romani with their wagon, photographed in the Rheinland of Germany in 1935.

 Credit: Bundesarchiv, Bild 183-J0525-0500-003 / CC-BY-SA, distributed under a Creative Commons license (German Federal Archives)

-About 10 million to 12 million people worldwide, and about a million in the United States, belong to an ethnic group known as the Romani.
-They are more commonly — and often pejoratively — called Gypsies.
-How the Romani people came to be is a bit of a mystery, as is the lifestyle and culture of this eclectic group of people.
+About 11 million people worldwide, according to the New York Times, and about a million in the United States, according to Time, belong to an ethnic group known as the Roma or Romani.
+They are more commonly called Gypsies or travelers.

-The Romani people were discriminated against for their dark skin and once enslaved by Europeans.
+The Romani people faced discrimination because of their dark skin and were once enslaved by Europeans.
 They have been portrayed as cunning, mysterious outsiders who tell fortunes and steal before moving on to the next town.
-In fact, the term “gypped” was originally coined to mean being robbed by a Gypsy.
+In fact, the term “gypped” is probably an abbreviation of Gypsy, meaning a sly, unscrupulous person, according to NPR.

 Traditionally, anywhere from 10 to several hundred extended families form bands, or kumpanias, which travel together in caravans.
-Each band is lead by a voivode, whom the families elect for lifetime and would sometime refer himself as a duke or count when dealing with to outsiders.
+Each band is lead by a voivode, whom the families elect for lifetime.
+This person is their chieftain.
 A senior woman in the band, called a phuri dai, looks after the welfare of the group’s women and children.

 Smaller alliances, called vitsas, are formed within the bands and are made up of families who are brought together through common ancestry.

-Gypsies also have a long history of training, trading and caring for animals.
-They also worked as metal smiths, and repaired utensils and sold household goods they made themselves.
+The Roma have a long history of training, trading and caring for animals.
+They also have worked as metal smiths, and repaired utensils and sold household goods they made themselves, according to FRUA.
 Many worked as traveling entertainers, using their rich musical background to earn money.

-While there are still traveling bands of Gypsies, most use cars and RVs to move from placed to place rather than the horses and wagons of the past.
+While there are still traveling bands of Gypsies, most use cars and RVs to move from place to place rather than the horses and wagons of the past.

 While there is not a physical country affiliated with the Romani people, the International Romani Union was officially established in 1977.
 In 2000, The 5th World Romany Congress in 2000 officially declared Romani a non-territorial nation.

-April 8 is International Day of the Roma, a day to raise awareness of the issues facing the Gypsy community and celebrate the Gypsy culture.
+April 8 is International Day of the Roma, a day to raise awareness of the issues facing the Roma community and celebrate the Romani culture.